What is Aptensio XR and how is it used?

 Controlled Substance Status/High Potential For Abuse And Dependence

 Advise patients that APTENSIO XR is a controlled substance, and it can be abused and lead to dependence.
 Instruct patients that they should not give APTENSIO XR to anyone else.
 Advise patients to store APTENSIO XR in a safe place, preferably locked, to prevent abuse.
 Advise patients to comply with laws and regulations on drug disposal.
-Advise patients to dispose of remaining, unused, or expired APTENSIO XR by a medicine take-back program if available [see BOX WARNING, WARNINGS AND PRECAUTIONS, Drug Abuse And Dependence].
+Advise patients to dispose of remaining, unused, or expired APTENSIO XR by a medicine take-back program if available [see BOXED WARNING, WARNINGS AND PRECAUTIONS, Drug Abuse And Dependence].

 Dosage And Administration Instructions